Johnson & Johnson vaccine deliveries plunge as company backs off previous April target

 Administration officials suggested the problems in ramping up, mostly due to the lack of manufacturing certification at the plant, should be resolved in a matter of weeks.

-The rollout of Johnson & Johnson shots, authorized by the FDA in February, has been so slow that it is not yet a significant factor in the U.S. vaccination surge, which has so far been fueled by the Pfizer and Moderna two-shot vaccines.
+The rollout of Johnson & Johnson shots, authorized by the Food and Drug Administration in February, has been so slow that it is not yet a significant factor in the U.S. vaccination surge, which has been fueled by the Pfizer-BioNTech and Moderna two-shot vaccines.

-Only 5 million Johnson & Johnson shots have been administered so far, according to CDC data, compared to 170 million shots of the other two vaccines.
+Only 5 million Johnson & Johnson shots have been administered, according to CDC data, compared with 170 million shots of the other two vaccines.

 The company and government have not said when that clearance is expected.

-Johnson & Johnson and Biden team have said that the company met its obligations to produce 20 million doses of its vaccine by the end of March.
+Johnson & Johnson and President Biden’s team have said that the company met its obligations to produce 20 million doses of its vaccine by the end of March.
 It met that goal with a delivery of 11 million doses last week.
 The company has imported doses from overseas while the Emergent plant remains unapproved.
 Domestic capacity will increase further later this year when a partnership with Merck for production at Merck factories bears fruit.

-The last time Johnson & Johnson publicly pledged to produce another 24 million doses this month was on March 31.
+The last time Johnson & Johnson publicly pledged to produce an additional 24 million doses this month was on March 31.
 Since then, the company in public statements has said only that it will meet a target of 100 million doses delivered by the end of May.

 The company did not respond Friday to questions about why it has dropped the April pledge.